The NHL 2017-18 season is almost upon us with teams about to enter their training camps in readiness for another exciting nine months of hockey.

 The price of NHL.tv is outstanding, while the numerous features and watching past games at will, are a real luxury for fans this side of the ocean.

-It’s a far from ideal situation for UK hockey fans but these are the legal options we’re stuck with for the foreseeable future.
+It’s a far from ideal situation for UK NHL fans but these are the legal options we’re stuck with for the foreseeable future.